Emily of GrowEatGift: Yes, I’ve long wished the NHS was better at connecting body and mind

 We are well aware of the importance of diet, exercise, nature and all the other things we are constantly told will fix us

 I eventually discovered – eight years later via a private cardiologist – that many of my symptoms were caused by an autonomic nervous system dysfunction called POTS.
-It’s treatable, and the cardiologist estimates it’s implicated in 30-40% of CFS cases.
-With proper management of this condition, I can now do more in a day than just stagger onto the beach and back.
+There are treatments, and the cardiologist estimates it’s implicated in 30-40% of CFS cases.
+With management of this condition, I can now do more in a day than just stagger to the beach and back.
 Yet the NICE guidelines on CFS specifically state that GPs should not carry out the test that would diagnose POTS.
 Why?
 Well, that’s a whole other debate.
 But it’s part of an approach that’s causing serious harm.

 Our society loves to paint chronically ill people as not knowing how to take care of themselves – with the suggestion that if they did, they might not be unwell.
 In reality, the majority of us are working incredibly hard to manage our conditions – often with little support from the medical profession – and are well aware of the importance of diet, exercise, nature, and all the other things we are constantly told will fix us.